 The SciShops project aims conduct an extensive analysis of already existing science shops in Europe and beyond with the help of research organisations and by developing a Knowledge Exchange roadmap.
 Furthermore, within the project, new science shops will be established by different types of organisations: large enterprises, research institutes and universities.
 They will be twinned with already established science shops and the new staff will learn from experienced science shops staff.

 Why Science Shops?

 One way to facilitate this form of research is through science shops: Firstly established in the Netherlands in the 1970s, these science shops that bring together relevant stakeholders for demand-driven research projects, are supported by the European Commission.
-This, in turn, helps to spread the use of community based participatory research (CBPS) in Europe while financial support and consultation helps overcome challenges and support best-practice.
+This, in turn, helps to spread the use of community-based participatory research (CBPS) in Europe while financial support and consultation help overcome challenges and support best-practice.